“There was a handsome, young m… What? No?

 Those stories were called Adapted Sensory Stories, and are now told by silly teachers, learners and practitioners across the world!
 But… as more children, teenagers and adults experienced and told those silly stories, the more they changed.

 You see, just as there’s more than one way to pluck a rhinoceros, there’s also more than one way to tell a story.
 Sometimes, there are NO sensory props (except chocolate, there’s always chocolate;) sometimes it’s all symbol strips and jelly baths; sometimes it’s massage and music; sometimes it’s story buckets and choice making; sometimes it’s communication aids and colourful semantics; sometimes it’s role play and dressing up; sometimes it’s live chickens and treacle – okay, that last one is a lie.
 What I’m saying (or writing, I’m not sitting here saying it, that would just be weird) it’s time for those Sensory Stories to grow up and become Special Stories!
 Like a phoenix rising from the flames or a majestic salmon leaping gracefully from a fishcake.

 Now is the time dear friends – a time for all eyes, ears, fingers & toes, noses and tongues to experience new stories in new and exciting ways!
 Let’s make Special Stories happen!

 CHAAAAARGE!!!
 Oh, hang on a minute, I’ve left the iron on…”

-My mission is for this ever growing library of stories to be THE most collection of exciting, engaging, FUN stories written FOR children and adults with special needs.
-For too long we have been adapting stories to fit our special learners, THESE fine tales have been written for special learners and the amount of supporting materials around each one will blow your, and your lovely learner’s socks off!
-I can’t wait to share them with you!
+My mission for this ever growing library of stories to be THE most exciting, engaging, FUN stories written FOR children and adults with special needs.
+For too long we have been adapting stories to fit our special learners, THESE fine tales have been written FOR special learners.
+The amount of supporting materials around each one will blow you, and your lovely learner’s socks off!

 Contact Pete Wells here.